Our Story

 Generational Transfer of Leadership

-Listen to this Hollyhock panel on the topic of “Generational Transfer,” featuring founders Siobhan Robinsong and Rex Weyler, graduated CEO Dana Bass Solomon, graduated Board Chair Joel Solomon, and current CEO Peter Wrinch.
+Listen to this Hollyhock panel on the topic of “Generational Transfer,” featuring founders Siobhan Robinsong and Rex Weyler, graduated CEO Dana Bass Solomon, graduated Board Chair Joel Solomon, and graduated Hollyhock CEO from 2018 – 2024 Peter Wrinch.

 We at Hollyhock are continuing to pivot to meet the emerging needs of today’s world.
 Due to Covid-19 pandemic, 2020 was a year full of uncertainty and challenges for us all.